-Na me:Date:

-Se Self Help Test: Life of Christ IV
+Self Help Test: Life of Christ IV The Ascension

-Le sson Twelve

-1. What is the meaning of the ascension?
+1. What is the meaning of the Ascension?

-2. Name two men in the Old Testament who did not suffer death.
+- 2. Name two men in the Old Testament who did not suffer death. - a. - b. - 3.
+Explain fully the reason why it is sometimes thought that Jesus ascended twice.

-a.

-b.

-Explain fully the reason why it is sometimes thought that Jesus ascended ce.

 4. Describe fully what occurred on the top of the Mount of Olives.